ATFutures/getwellrobin/signatures.md

-The R story was greate, we could not get you a postcard.
+The R story was great, we could not get you a postcard.
 And you probably prefer this one :)
 🍅🚲🍻

 * Layik